NethServer/ns8-docs/webtop.rst

 CalDAV and CardDAV synchronization
 ==================================

-Calendars and address books can be synchronized also through :index:`CalDAV and CardDAV protocols`.
+Calendars and address books can be synchronized also through the :index:`CalDAV and CardDAV protocols`.

 To synchronize a calendar, pick up its ``URL`` link right-clicking on the calendar and selecting :guilabel:`Links to this calendar`, then use it to configure your third-party client.